msjimc/TransGBViewer/Guide/MARKERS.md

 ## Selecting the marker's shape

 The shape of the marker is set using the drop-down list in the top right corner of the __Markers__ tab (blue box in Figure 3a) with the possible shapes shown in Figure 3b.
-While Figure 3b shows the markers as solid shapes, deselecting the __Fill__ tick box (red line in Figure 3a) only draws just the shape's border.
+The __Fill__ tick box value (red line in Figure 3a)  determines if the marker is drawn as a solid shape or only draws just the shape's border (Figure 3b).

 ![Figure 3a](images/figuremarker2.jpg)